Ask Sonrisas and Smiles Dental Care if our services are right for youMake an Appointment

 - The first appointment involves preparing (shaping) the tooth, taking an impression, and placing the temporary crown.
 The time needed to perform these steps can range from 30 minutes to an hour.

 - During the time period between the two appointments, a dental laboratory will fabricate the crown.
 Two weeks or so are usually allotted for this process.

-Your dentist at Sonrisas and Smiles Dental Care will evaluate whether a traditional crown is a good option for you.
+Your provider at Sonrisas and Smiles Dental Care will evaluate whether a traditional crown is a good option for you.
 Call us at 703-879-6939.